 Chlorinated polyvinyl chloride (CPVC) pipe is strong and durable.
 Many people are more familiar with its predecessor, PVC.
-The extra chlorine in CPVC pipe makes the material more resistant to softening in hot water environments.
+The extra chlorine in CPVC pipes makes the material more resistant to softening in hot water environments.
 CPVC pipe comes in a wide range of sizes, from 1/2 inch to 2 inches.

 CPVC pipe can withstand higher temperatures than PVC or PEX pipe (up to 200 degrees Fahrenheit vs. 140 degrees Fahrenheit).
-It’s ideal for residential water distribution because it offers better joint strength than PVC and copper, and better corrosion resistance versus metal pipes.
+It’s ideal for residential water distribution because it offers better joint strength than PVC and copper and better corrosion resistance versus metal pipes.
 CPVC also virtually eliminates water hammer noise.

 CPVC pipe also has some disadvantages.
 Some cons of installing CVPC pipe include:

-- CPVC is not resistant to many water-insoluble hydrocarbon based water products, which can be found in cosmetic and household cleaning products.
+- CPVC is not resistant to many water-insoluble hydrocarbon-based water products, which can be found in cosmetic and household cleaning products.